(For the first page of this review of Disney’s Fort Wilderness Resort, click here.)

 While often thought of as out of the way, the resort is actually located just across Bay Lake and Seven Seas Lagoon from the Magic Kingdom.
 Its inconvenience comes not from its location but rather from the internal bus system that the sprawling Fort Wilderness Resort uses.

-To get to any theme park, two transportation actions are required—an internal bus to the appropriate transfer point, and then an external bus to the park itself.
-This can easily add half an hour or more to daily transportation times—adding up to a lost afternoon or so over the course of an eight-night visit.
+To get to any theme park, two transportation actions are required—an internal bus to the appropriate transfer point, and then an external bus or boat to the park itself.
+This can easily add half an hour or more to daily transportation times—adding up to a lost afternoon or so over the course of a longer visit.

 BEST PLACES TO STAY IN THE CABINS AT DISNEY’S FORT WILDERNESS RESORT